 Life Insurance For Rock Climbers (Mountaineers)

-Rock climbing and mountaineering are two of the major terrestrial hobbies currently viewed as a higher risk, with addition to individual considerations for those who participate in combat sports, ultra endurance, or certain motorized sports (see below).
+Rock climbing and mountaineering are two of the major terrestrial hobbies currently viewed as a higher risk, with the addition to individual considerations for those who participate in combat sports, ultra-endurance, or certain motorized sports (see below).
 The constant danger of falling, in addition to certain unknown hazards such as terrain, weather, and more, have made it somewhat difficult for even novice climbers to avoid fees.

 There is, however, a significant difference from company to company when it comes to underwriting life insurance for rock climbers because of the many different variables.
 We’ve seen cases where one carrier is willing to accept the risk at no charge, and another company decline to offer on the exact same applicant; this is an unusual discrepancy.